Next you can learn general concepts about Bee applications:

 |@threads||number of active threads|

 As we mentioned already Bee is modular.
 It means one large project can be split into parts.
-Each part can resolve an aspect of a problem.
-Therefore is called "aspect".
-An aspect can use several library modules.
-An application need an entry point that orchestrate execution of each aspect.
-This is called the "driver" module.
+Each part can contain reusable rules.
+A module can load several other modules.
+An application need an entry point that orchestrate the program execution.
+This is called the "main" module.
 Below we explain each kind of module:

 A library module is a file located in "lib" folder having extension *.bee.
 It is called simply: module.
-A module can load other modules and can execute its rules multiple times.
+A library module can load other library modules and can execute its rules multiple times.
+You can install new libraries by downloding from the internet a package.
+Lib folder can have multiple sub-folders, where you create or modify a set of related libraries to be distributed for other people using a package creator tool.

 Bee is using 6 kind of declarations: